 About the President

 The UW System’s two doctoral universities, 11 comprehensive universities, 13 freshman-sophomore UW Colleges, and statewide UW-Extension annually serve approximately 180,000 students, and reach more than one million Wisconsin citizens through outreach, public broadcasting, and continuing education programs.
-Cross leads a UW System workforce of some 40,000 faculty, academic and classified staff, and graduate assistants.
+Cross leads a UW System workforce of more than 39,000 faculty, academic and university staff, and graduate assistants.
 He is also responsible for the UW System’s $6 billion annual budget, made up of state support, federal funding, tuition and fees, and private gifts.
 He reports to the UW System Board of Regents.

 Previously, Cross served as chancellor of the University of Wisconsin Colleges and University of Wisconsin-Extension from February 2011 through February 2014.